HL7/fhir-patient-correction/input/pagecontent/examples.md

   1. The **Fulfiller** (Northside) finds the request is appropriate and does not need further information.
   1. The **Fulfiller** (Northside) applies the correction to the patient's record.
   1. The **Fulfiller** (Northside) notifies the **Requester** (Alice) that the correction is complete.
-  1. The **Requester** (Alice) logs into his patient app, sees the notification that his record has been corrected, and agrees with the change made.
+  1. The **Requester** (Alice) logs into her patient app, sees the notification that her record has been corrected, and agrees with the change made.
 * Postconditions:
   * The patient's (Alice's) record at **Fulfiller** (Northside) has been corrected.
   * The patient (Alice) has been notified that the correction is complete.